 - Loss of interest in previously enjoyable activities

+Understanding these PTSD facts can help individuals recognize if they, or someone they love, might need assistance.
 For those who suffer from PTSD, there is help.
 Psychotherapy and medications can enable them regain control of their everyday lives, even if they are suffering from chronic PTSD symptoms.
 The first step is getting an accurate diagnosis from a trained psychologist or psychiatrist.